Main menu

 Template syntax

-The following tokens can be used in export path templates:
+The following placeholders can be used in export path templates:

-{%lang} expands to just the language subtag of the locale, e.g. {%lang}.xml would expand to "en.xml" for the locale "en-GB".
+This expands to just the language subtag of the locale, e.g. {lang}.xml would expand to "en.xml" for the locale "en-GB".

-{%ext} expands to the default file extension of the current format. e.g. Localizable.{%ext} would expand to "Localizable.strings" when exporting to iOS strings.
+This expands to the default file extension of the current format. e.g. Localizable.{ext} would expand to "Localizable.strings" when exporting to iOS strings.

 Skipping empty values

-This will suppress the "_" character if the %region token expands to an empty string.
+This will suppress the "_" character if the region placeholder evaluates to an empty string.

 Filters